 If you are a developer, designer or QA you can grab the following tasks:

 Increase billed hours

-- The higher quality services you deliver, the more keen your clients will be on assigning you work.
-So follow principles and feedback IBNLT delivering valuable features, user-friendliness and high service quality.
+- The higher quality services you deliver, the keener your clients will be on assigning you work.
+So follow principles and feedback IBNLT delivering valuable features, user-friendliness, and high service quality.

 - Work full-time.
 If you’re out of billable work, working full-time is still valuable.